(800) 955-8596

 Impact on Employment

 Another critical component of TDIU eligibility is the impact of these disabilities on the veteran’s employment capabilities.
 It’s not sufficient to merely have a high disability rating; there must be clear and convincing evidence that the disabilities directly affect the veteran’s ability to secure and maintain substantially gainful employment.
-This term is specifically used by the VA to denote employment that provides income above the poverty threshold and is not marginal in nature.
+The VA specifically uses this term to denote employment that provides income above the poverty threshold and is not marginal.

 Marginal Employment and Protected Work Environment